MittalNeha/detr-panoptic/README.md

        m_id = torch.cat((m_id, custom_mask.to(m_id.device)), 1)
      ```

-     - <u>Create Segment id</u>: in the panoptic format, the segment_info id is calculated from the RGB values of the segmentation mask image.
-This is done by using the id2rgb, rgb2id apis.
+     - <u>Create Segment id</u>: In panoptic format, the segment_info id is calculated from the RGB values of the mask image.
+This is done by using the id2rgb, rgb2id api's.
 Hence the segment ids were created for each mask.
 The class id's were multiplied by 1000 just to get a good contrast for the masks

      ```
        new_id = cur_classes*1000 + torch.Tensor(range(len(cur_classes)))
      ```
+     Some sample panoptic segmentation images are shown [here](Ground Truth samples.md)

+     After creating the ground truth dataset, the folder structure looks like this:

      ```
      coco_panoptic